17 February 2026

 Further updates and opportunities to engage with this work will be shared in the coming months

 Marking Time: ArtsEkta at 20 brings together monthly reflections on the projects, people, and moments that have shaped ArtsEkta over the last twenty years — exploring creativity as a force for connection in a post-conflict and evolving society.
-20 years ago Artsekta was founded at a moment of profound transition.
-In the years following the […]
+Artsekta’s first project was called One World Day.
+At the time, the organisation was newly formed, but […]